Stellar Spectroscopy Using Diffraction Grating, CMOS Monochrome Sensor and Reflecting Telescopes: Methods

+The design is intentionally flexible and scalable.
+While larger telescope apertures (8-11 inches) reduce exposure times, smaller telescopes (4-6 inches) can observe bright stars (V $<$ 2 mag) with longer integrations.
+Adjustments to slit width, exposure duration, and stacked frame count can accommodate various telescope sizes and observing conditions.
+This adaptability underscores the central aim: demonstrating that the spectrometer module can leverage existing telescope infrastructure—whether at university observatories, astronomy clubs, or well-equipped schools—to enable meaningful stellar spectroscopy through rigorous scientific methodology rather than specialized instrumentation.

-The optimal sensor-grating geometry was derived from diffraction theory to capture the complete visible spectrum (350-700 nm) across the sensor width.
+The optimal sensor-grating geometry for our setup was derived from diffraction theory to capture the complete visible spectrum (350-700 nm) across the sensor width.
 We focused on first-order diffraction ($n=1$) because higher orders would require prohibitively large diffraction angles that exceed our compact sensor geometry, demanding a much larger sensor or impractically small grating-to-sensor distance, making it physically impossible.
-For the desired wavelength range $\lambda_1$ to $\lambda_2$, the corresponding diffraction angles are:
+The desired wavelength range $\lambda_1$ to $\lambda_2$ directly yields the corresponding diffraction angles, from the diffraction geometry illustrated in Figure~\ref{fig:spectrometer-design}:

+Here, $\theta_1$ and $\theta_2$ correspond to the diffraction angles for the lower ($\lambda_1$ = 350 nm) and upper ($\lambda_2$ = 700 nm) limits of the spectrometer’s wavelength coverage, respectively.
 While the required distance $l$ between grating and sensor is given by: